JoachimFischer/IBM-Cloud-Terraform-VSI-VPC/README.md

-# IBM-Cloud-Terraform-Agorum
+# IBM-Cloud-Terraform-VSI-VPC
-Terraform for setup Agorum infrastructure in VPC
+Terraform for setup infrastructure in VPC